 As Certified Dare To Lead™ Facilitators, we develop and deliver public and custom courses and workshops, specialising in Brené Brown's Dare To Lead™, Daring Greatly™ and Rising Strong™ curricula.
 For organisations, companies, schools, sports teams, and any one interested in being braver at work and life.

-Personal, one-on-one coaching designed to build your courage muscles in the areas of: taking a leap, finding your purpose, business startups, planning, productivity, social media, wellness and self care.
+Personal, one-on-one coaching designed to build your courage muscles in the areas of: brave leadership, taking a leap, finding your purpose, business startups, planning, productivity, wellness and self care.
 Dare To Lead™ coaching also available.